HNLMS K XII: World War II

 On 6 March 1942 K XII fled Surabaya ahead of the invading Japanese forces taking with them the naval commander of Surabaya, Pieter Koenraad and his staff.
 The ship arrived in Australia on 20 March.
-The submarine carried out patrols for the Dutch intelligence service, including the landing of spies on the coast of Java, and from June 1943 to March 1944, the K XII operated under American command and was involved in anti-submarine exercises with Australian and other Allied warships off Fremantle.
+The submarine carried out patrols for the Dutch intelligence service, including the landing of spies on the coast of Java.
+From June 1943 to March 1944, the K XII operated under American command and was involved in anti-submarine exercises with Australian and other Allied warships off Fremantle.

 On 5 May 1944 the boat was paid off and sold in 1945.

 Australian tourist attraction

 The K XII became a tourist attraction in Luna Park Sydney and Manly Fun Pier.
 After a storm in June 1949, the sub was towed to less exposed waters but the towline broke and the sub drifted ashore at Fairlight.
 It remained there for 18 months before being salvaged and cut up for scrap in 1951.